jhpyle/docassemble/_docs/docker.md

   database.
 The value is a prefix to be added to each table in the database.
-* <a name="DBBACKUP"></a>`DBBACKUP`: Set this to `false` if you are using an off-site [PostgreSQL] `DBHOST` and you do not want the database to be backed up by the daily cron job.
-This is important if the off-site SQL database is large compared to the available disk space on the server.
+* <a name="DBBACKUP"></a>`DBBACKUP`: Set this to `false` if you are using **docassemble** in a multi-server configuration, you are using an external [PostgreSQL] `DBHOST` (i.e. a managed SQL server like AWS RDS) and you do not want the database to be backed up to the rolling backup by the daily cron job.
+This is important if the off-site SQL database is large compared to your available disk space.
 The default value is `true`.
 * <a name="DBSSLMODE"></a>`DBSSLMODE`: This is relevant if you have a [PostgreSQL] database and you have an SSL certificate for it.
 This sets the `sslmode` parameter.
 For more information, see the